nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

 ## Going serverless

-Running the scraper every hour meant I'd need to do some kind of job scheduling on remote server – it wasn't practical to keep my laptop running every hour and scrape from my home network.
+Running the scraper every hour meant I'd need to do some kind of job scheduling on a remote server – it wasn't practical to keep my laptop running every hour and scrape from my home network.
 My initial thought was to use [cron](https://en.wikipedia.org/wiki/Cron) on a Digital Ocean droplet or similar, but I didn't like the idea of paying for a server to run 24/7 just so it could execute a ~5 minute script every hour.
 JavaScript Twitter loves to talk about the magic of running semi-occasional jobs in a serverless manner, so I decided to look into it as a cheaper and simpler option.

 There are a lot of different "Functions as a Service" providers out there, but I figured I'd go with [AWS Lambda](https://aws.amazon.com/lambda/) since they had a generous free plan, supported Go, and seemed to be pretty popular.
 The AWS console is a daunting webpage, so I was also looking for a tool that could allow me to write my infrastructure as code.
 There are a ton of different options in this space: [Serverless](https://serverless.com/), [Terraform](https://www.terraform.io/), and [CloudFormation](https://aws.amazon.com/cloudformation/) were just some of the options I looked at.

 Ultimately, I went with [AWS SAM](https://aws.amazon.com/serverless/sam/) because it came with good examples, was easy to set up, was highly integrated with AWS services, and had support for offline testing.
 This was my first foray into working with AWS and I found it immensely helpful to use a simpler tool that shared all its terminology with AWS.
 The biggest con of SAM I found was that it's less popular than some of the bigger tools, and it was tough to figure out how to utilize some of its lesser known features.

 Setting up a lambda function is pretty easy, once you have a solid grasp on various components of AWS.
-There are AWS-provided libraries for all the supported lambda languages/runtimes that allow you to the define the logical start function, which AWS calles a "handler function".
+There are AWS-provided libraries for all the supported lambda languages/runtimes that allow you to the define the logical start function, which AWS calls a "handler function".
 In Go, you have to call `lambda.Start` in your `main` function with the handler function as an argument.
 Here's what `ScrapeSections` looked like, once lambda-ized:

 ```go
 import "github.com/aws/aws-lambda-go/lambda"